State-wide training series 'Artificial Intelligence in University Teaching' (FO>KI)

 - Digital self-study courses

-Special attention is paid to knowledge transfer.
+Transfer of knowledge is a particular focus.
 The project targets multipliers who pass on the skills they have acquired at their universities and thus contribute to the dissemination and further development of AI skills.

 The training series is continuously monitored to ensure the quality and relevance of the formats and to adapt them to new requirements.
 The target is to create a long-term sustainable training system that optimally prepares universities for the challenges and potential of artificial intelligence.

-You can find the current courses in our calendar of events or on the HND-BW website.
+The current courses can be found in our calendar of events or on the HND-BW website.

 Svenja Geißler